Skip to main content

 Galloway and Southern Ayrshire Biosphere Reserve case study

-More than 100 cattle are reducing the dominance of purple moor grass and bracken, and improving conditions for other plant communities.
+With cattle, we are attempting to reduce the dominance of purple moor grass and bracken, and improve conditions for other plant communities.
 Our efforts, in partnership with a local farmer, are also increasing the number and visibility of birds, invertebrates and other animals, as well as improving conditions for recreational walkers and reducing the risk of wildfire.